These fluffy keto blueberry muffins are made with almond flour. They're very easy to make - simply mix everything in one bowl, then bake.

 - ½ teaspoon baking soda*

-- 1 cup fresh blueberries (5 oz) (don't use frozen blueberries)
+- 1 cup fresh blueberries - divided; 5 ounces

 Instructions

-- Preheat your oven to 350°F. Line 8 muffin cups with paper liners and lightly spray them with avocado oil spray.
+- Preheat the oven to 350°F. Line 7 muffin cups with foil or parchment liners and lightly spray them with oil.

-- In a medium bowl, whisk together the eggs, milk, melted butter, vanilla, stevia, and kosher salt.
+- In a medium bowl, whisk the eggs, milk, melted butter, vanilla, stevia, and kosher salt.

-- Add the almond flour, whisking it until very smooth.
+- Add the almond flour, whisking it until smooth.
 Whisk in the baking soda.

-- Using a rubber spatula, gently fold ½ cup of blueberries into the batter.
+- Gently fold ½ cup of blueberries into the batter using a rubber spatula.

 - Use an ice cream scoop to divide the batter evenly among the muffin cups.

-- Evenly scatter the remaining blueberries on top of the muffins, gently pressing them in.
+- Evenly scatter the remaining blueberries on top of the muffins.

-- Bake the blueberry muffins until golden and fragrant, and a toothpick inserted in the center comes out dry, about 20 minutes.
+- Bake the muffins until they are puffed, golden, and fragrant, and a toothpick inserted in the center comes out dry, for about 20 minutes.

 - Remove the pan from the oven.
 Carefully remove the muffins from the pan.
-Place on a wire rack to cool for about 20 minutes before removing the paper liners and serving.
+Place them on a wire rack to cool for about 30 minutes.

 Notes